cilium/cilium.io/src/posts/2020-08-19-google-chooses-cilium-for-gke-networking/index.md

   - Anthos
   - Google
 ogImage: ogimage.png
-ogSummary: "Today marks an exciting day for the Cilium community and all Cilium contributors, Google just announced that Cilium has been selected and made available as the new datapath for GKE and Anthos.In this post, we will take a look behind the scenes that lead up to this."
+ogSummary: 'Google adopts Cilium and eBPF as the new GKE dataplane, enabling scalable, secure, and high-performance networking across Kubernetes and Anthos.'
 ---

 import authors from 'utils/author-data';